 On this day in 1968 the Prohibition-era leader of the Purple Gang, Abe Bernstein, passed away.
 He ran the Purple Gang with his brothers Raymond, Isadore (Izzy), and Joseph.
 Bernstein’s Purple Gang were also the main supplier of whiskey for the Chicago Outfit which was fronted by Al Capone in the late 1920’s, so it is believed that Abe was the man behind the set-up which involved him trying to sell a recently hijacked liquor shipment to be delivered to the garage where the St Valentines Day massacre occurred.

 On this day in 1929, just a few weeks after the St Valentines Day Massacre the world would greet Nicodemo Domenico Scarfo, who later went on to become one of Philadelphia’s most brutal and violent crime bosses.
 Just like Al Capone, he enjoyed the celebrity mob lifestyle, and some may say he was too arrogant and flashy – which led to his downfall, and nearly the Philly mob.
-He is still alive, aged 85, and currently in the Federal Medical Center at Butner.
-His expected release date is 2033, when he will be 103 years old.
+He passed away in January 2017 at the age of 87.

 On this day in 2001 we saw the passing of Jimmy Blue Eyes, who died at the grand age of 96.
 Vincent Alo as he was better known, was a key part of the Genovese Crime Family and aided mob associate Meyer Lansky in setting up casino operations in both Florida and Cuba.
 He started work on Wall Street at age 14, and by the time he was 22 he was a made man.
 He died of natural causes.